documenteinaer/pkt_captures/collect_beacons.md

-## Methods for collecting WiFi signal strength readings under Linux
+## Methods for collecting WiFi signal strength readings

 Signal strength (SS) between two devices are required for a variety of studies, measurements, or applications.
 SS is available in each packet in monitor mode, but many cards do not support monitor mode, or it is undocumented.